semodi/semodi.github.io/_pages/nyc_neighborhood.md

 Nevertheless, my analysis will hopefully help apartment seekers find their ideal neighborhood.
 Maybe I can even convince people already living in NYC to upgrade their living situation by moving from a non-PE to a PE neighborhood.

 I have created a small web-app that, given a NYC neighborhood it will determine whether it is PE and if not recommend PE alternatives.
-Give it a try:
+Give it a try: (the app might take a moment to spin up as it is currently hosted on a free Heroku instance)